taranjeet/unofficial-chatgpt-api/README.md

 * It uses playwright and chromium to open browser and parse html.
 * It is an unoffical api for development purpose only.
+* It includes a client script that starts a chat REPL in the command line.

 # How to install